cloudmesh-community/fa18-516-23/notebook.md

 Week Fri 11/02/18 - 11/08/18
 ===========================
+* Updating cm-burn to make it work for Windows due to recent refactoring
-* Working on project OpenFaaS & Docker on a Raspberry Pi Multi-Node Cluster
+* Working on project OpenFaaS & Docker on a Raspberry Pi Multi-Node Cluster with cm-burn